Yixi-Rao/Comp1110-ass1/README.md

 ### Locations

-In our game we encode locations as (x, y) coordinates that refer to the points on the board where *corners of tiles* might be located.
+In our game we encode locations as (x, y) coordinates that refer to the points on the board where *corners of tiles* may be located.
 There are twenty such locations, `(0,0)` through to `(4,3)`, as shown here: